 3. Compare home loan features

-Do your own due diligence to find a home loan that would best suit your financial and home buying situation.
+Do your own due diligence to find a home loan that would best suit your financial and home-buying situation.
+Get the best deal by comparing the latest home loan interest rates, features and fees from Australia's top lenders.

 4. Select the type of loan